TruongKhang/DeViLoc/README.md

 To be coming soon.
 Stay tuned!
 [arxiv](https://arxiv.org/abs/2402.08359)

 Good news!
-Qur paper has been accepted to **CVPR 2024**.
+Our paper has been accepted to **CVPR 2024**.

-The code is expected to be released this week!
+I am currently busy with a research deadline.
+So the code is expected to be released next month!